arpit/BlockchainTech/projects.md

 * [Peerpad](https://peerpad.net): Collaborative hackpad using IPFS
 * [ZeroNet](https://zeronet.io/): Deploy Websites using Namecoin + Bitcoin + BitTorrent
 * [Cryptokitties](https://www.cryptokitties.co/): Digital 'cats' secured on the Blockchain
+* [HashGraph](https://hashgraph.com/): New approach to distributed consensus and looks to provide an upgrade to the current systems of distributed ledger technology (DLT).

 # Libraries and Frameworks